A Complete Sixth Grade Language Arts Curriculum

 - The Westing Game

-Each of the six units is designed to develop increased student competency in reading and to develop voice and writing skills over time.
+Each of the six units is designed to develop increased student competency in reading, and to develop voice and writing skills over time.
+Our Integrated Literature and Writing Discovery Guides are tied to exceptional classic and contemporary novels.
+This level is structured to guide students into the art of reading, writing and thinking.

 2. Literature and Writing: Teacher Helps